This post may contain affiliate links. Please see my disclosure policy for details.

 The cathedral spires also light up and reveal amazing colours too.

-It’s really spectacular, so make sure you have your camera at the ready to capture it!
+It’s really spectacular, so make sure you have your camera ready to capture it!

 GUM shopping centre at night